kinnujan/drillhole-calculator/README.md

 ![Drill Hole Calculator Screenshot](dhcalc_screenshot.png)

 ## Features

-- Calculate dip and dip direction from alpha and beta measurements
+- Calculate dip, dip direction, and strike from alpha and beta measurements
 - Support for various measurement types (bedding, foliation, fault, shear, vein)
-- Customizable types
+- Generation types (S0, S0/1, S1, S2, S3)
 - Dark mode
 - Offline functionality
 - Data persistence using local storage
 - Export results to CSV
+- Copy results to clipboard
+- Undo functionality
 - Responsive design for use on various devices
-### Todo:
-- Support for lineations/gamma measurements.
+- Customizable depth increments

+## Usage

+1. Enter the Hole ID, Hole Dip, and Hole Azimuth in the respective fields.
+2. Use the sliders or input fields to adjust Hole Dip and Hole Azimuth.
+3. Set the depth of the measurement using the input field or quick adjustment buttons.
+4. Select the measurement type and generation.
+5. Input the alpha and beta angles using sliders or input fields.
+6. Add a comment if needed.
+7. Click "Add Measurement" to save the data.
+8. View results in the table below.
+9. Use "Copy Results" or "Save as CSV" buttons to export your data.
+10. Use the "Undo" button to revert the last added measurement if needed.

 ## Installation

-As a Progressive Web App, the Drill Hole Orientation Calculator can be installed on your device for easy access:
+As a Progressive Web App, the Drill Hole Calculator can be installed on your device for easy access:

 1. Visit the app's URL in a modern web browser (Chrome, Firefox, Safari, or Edge).
 2. For mobile devices: